SWL Pub of the Year 2017

 website includes advice on planning applications, and a link to it is here: Dealing with Planning Applications.

 A planning application has yet to be submitted.
 Last December the owners (The Rutlish Foundation) undertook a public consultation regarding plans to demolish the pub (which has been closed for a couple of years), as well as the garage behind the pub and car park beside the pub, and build on the site 44 residential units, shops or businesses facing the main road, plus a play area and creche - but no pub.

 They have now said that they will be revealing revised plans for the site on Monday 2 July, between 5 to 8 PM at the Old Rutlishians Club, Poplar Rd, Merton SW19 3JS.
 Some further information is on the Marcus Beal Architects website.
 Full details of the revised plans will be available on their website on Tuesday 3 July, where it will also be possible to access feedback forms on the plans until Tuesday 17 July.

 The CAMRA LocAle initiative is the accreditation scheme to promote pubs that sell locally-brewed real ale, reducing the number of ‘beer miles’ and supporting local breweries.

 Several pubs in our area have LocAle accreditation.
 This entails a pub permanently stocking at least one real ale produced within thirty miles of the pub.

 For more information and a list of accredited LocAle pubs in our area see our LocAle page.

 CAMRA’s ON-LINE HERITAGE PUB GUIDE

-Read the online Obituaries [http://camraswl.org.uk/obits] for some CAMRAswl stalwarts who have passed on.
+Read the online Obituaries [https://camraswl.org.uk/obits] for some CAMRAswl stalwarts who have passed on.